shybovycha/shybovycha.github.io/_posts/2016-03-22-writing-fast-and-beautiful-code-with-c-and-d.markdown

 --- errorlevel 1
 {% endhighlight %}

 Wow!
-That's actually not that interesting, but rather understandable: C++ does not generate any bytecode, which is not used by C++ program.
-So we should explicitly tell C++ compiler, which methods we do want to have code generated:
+That's actually not that interesting, but simple to understand: C++ does not generate any bytecode, which is not used by C++ program.
+So we should explicitly tell C++ compiler, which methods we do want to generate code for:

 {% highlight cpp %}
 class Video {